 Is there a dedicated account manager?

-Its nice if there is one staff person assigned to your account, so they are familiar with any ongoing issues and your special needs.
+It’s nice if there is one staff person assigned to your account.
+They can be familiar with any ongoing issues and your special needs.

 Do they have an online portal?

-More sophisticated companies may have an online portal to manage your contracts, and the process of invoicing, timesheets, payment and tax reporting are all automated.
+More sophisticated companies may have an online portal to manage your contracts.
+This makes the process of invoicing, timesheets, payment and tax reporting all automated.

 What is the mode of contact?

 You should know ahead of time their preferred mode of communication and daily availability.
-If you are awaiting payment or have other issues you should be able to reach someone quickly through a choice of contact modes (email, Skype, mobile, etc.).
+If you have issues you should be able to reach someone quickly through a choice of contact modes.